ivan-rivera-projects/Klaviyo-MCP-Server-Enhanced/ANALYTICS.md

 The analytics functionality has been updated to align with the latest Klaviyo API requirements:

-1. **Updated API Revision Date**: Now using `2024-02-15` for all API calls
+1. **Updated API Revision Date**: Now using `2024-06-15` for all API calls
-2. **Corrected Statistics Values**: Updated to use the correct statistics values supported by the API
+2. **Corrected Statistics Values**: Updated to use the correct statistics values supported by the API (removed unsupported statistics like `spam_rate`)
 3. **Improved Filter Format**: Updated campaign filter format to use the correct syntax
 4. **Enhanced Error Handling**: Added fallback mechanisms for more robust error recovery
+5. **Fixed JSON Parsing Issues**: Resolved JSON parsing warnings in Claude Desktop
+6. **Improved URL Parameter Handling**: Enhanced URL parameter formatting for API requests
-5. **Added Documentation**: Created comprehensive API reference documentation
+7. **Added Documentation**: Created comprehensive API reference documentation

 ### Major Improvements